Passport to English Logo

 I'm tired.

-You could answer with "So am I." if you are tired or with "I'm not." if you're not tired.
+You can answer with "So am I." if you are tired or with "I'm not." if you are not tired.

 Find the Mistake